 1. Relative Inflation

-If the inflation rate is relatively lower than other countries, then over time you become more competitive because your goods will be increasing at a slower rate.
-For example, in the post war period Japan and Germany had relatively lower inflation rates than major competitors, this helped them to become more competitive.
+If the inflation rate is relatively lower than in other countries, then over time you become more competitive because your goods will be increasing at a slower rate.
+For example, in the post-war period, Japan and Germany had relatively lower inflation rates than major competitors, this helped them to become more competitive.

 This graph of relative inflation rates showed that during the period shown, inflation in Greece fell from close to 5% to below 2%.
 This suggests that Greece will have become slightly more competitive in this period.